-This course is designed to explore various pedagogical methods of science instruction using inquiry into the nature of science, and philosophy of Native Ways of Knowing.
-Students have several opportunities to integrate real-world experiences into these models.
+This course is designed to explore various pedagogical methods of science instruction using inquiry into the nature of science, including the integration of Native American traditional science lore.
+Students will also design multiple methods of science assessment, learn ways to monitor student progress using valid and reliable data, and use assessment to guide the teacher's decision-making process.